FirelyTeam/firely-docs/mappingengine/transformsetup/logicalmodel.rst

 If you're working with custom resources, you need create a model of your data to describe it to the mapping engine.
 If you're working with FHIR resources, it already has the models available, so you can skip this step.

 1. Describe your logical model in Forge: see :ref:`forge_logical_models`.
-An example model `is available <https://simplifier.net/.netfhirmappingengine/fakeinpatientdrugchart>`_ and we'll it in the following documentation:
+An example model `is available <https://simplifier.net/.netfhirmappingengine/fakeinpatientdrugchart>`_ and we'll use it in this documentation.

 .. image:: ../images/sample-logical-model.png

-2. Next, convert your logical model to a custom resource:
+2. Next, convert the logical model you've made to a custom resource:

    2.1.
 Ensure the ``.url`` starts with ``http://hl7.org/fhir/StructureDefinition`` (this is a temporary limitation).